 That's the thing, people have roles but those roles are evolving, changing everyday.
 In the Traditional Indian world the roles of men and women were defined by what they did.
 Women carried power.
 Power because they have the power of life.
 Men were suppose to protect the life givers.
 There are many Teachings of the roles and Women and Men.
 It is the Women who give Teachings around Women.
 The Women carry the Water and they Bless the Water.
 Women give life that has how it has always been.

 There is this Woman's Traditional camp out in the interlake region of Manitoba.
 Men are not allowed.
 It is how the roles in Traditions are changing.
 Women are singing on the Big Drum these days.
 I was at a Traditional Teaching Gathering a number of years ago.
-My buddy (that crumb) said to me ask that guy about women on the Drum.
+My buddy said to me ask the head Elder about women on the Drum.
 He is well known and respected Midiwewin Leader.